microsoft/vscode-docs/docs/extensions/example-language-server.md

 ![Debugging the server part](images/example-language-server/debugging-client.png)

-Since the server is started by the `LanguageClient` running the extension we need to attach a debugger to the running server.
-To do so switch to the VS Code instance containing the server code and press `kb(workbench.action.debug.start)`.
+Since the server is started by the `LanguageClient` running in the extension (client), we need to attach a debugger to the running server.
+To do so, switch to the VS Code instance containing the server code and press `kb(workbench.action.debug.start)`.
 This will attach the debugger to the server.
 Use the normal Debug View to interact with the running server.

 ![Debugging the server part](images/example-language-server/debugging-server.png)